Spatially covariant gravity with a dynamic lapse function: Spatially covariant gravity with two physical degrees of freedom

 where $n$, $n_1$, and $n_2$ are the number of canonical variables, first-class constraints and second-class constraints, respectively.

 Now let us derive the sufficient and necessary conditions for eliminating another scalar mode.
-In Ref. \cite{Gao:2019twq}, the author has obtained two TT conditions for ensuring two tensorial DoFs in the case that the lapse function is non-dynamic.
-The two TT conditions are \cite{Gao:2019twq}
+In Ref. \cite{Gao:2019twq}, the authors obtained two transverse-traceless(TT) conditions for ensuring two tensorial DoF in the case that the lapse function is nondynamic.
+The two TT conditions are \cite{Gao:2019twq} \begin{widetext}

 and